-Join SUAF-WDC Chapter on Friday, 15 March from 5-9 PM for SU & Friends Happy Hour at Sim's Creole Kitchen Pop Up at 1400 Irving Street NW #109.
+The SUAF-WDC Chapter had a great time on Friday, 15 March for SU & Friends Happy Hour at Sim's Creole Kitchen Pop Up at 1400 Irving Street NW #109.
 See you at the Crawfish and Crab Boil on Saturday, 4 May at Fort Hunt Park in Alexandria, VA.

 The 2019 Family and Friends Crawfish and Crab Boil is Saturday, 4 May at Fort Hunt Park.

 Dr. Elsie Scott